mdit-plugins/mdit-plugins/docs/src/mathjax.md

 icon: tex
 ---

-Plugins to render math expressions with Mathjax.
+Plugins to render math expressions with Mathjax, you should install `mathjax-full` as peer dependency.

 ::: note